jgrunder/mobro-themes-abstergo/README.md

 To move any picture as Ezio, move the `ezio` class to any other block.

+## Features
+- All features of the [Dubbadhar theme](https://github.com/ModBros/mobro-theme-dubbadhar)
+- 3 x 4 blocks grid system
+- Line charts colored regarding the % of use
+- Network usage
+- Try to hack Abstergo servers every 32 sec

 ## Contributing
 All contribution are welcome, please fork and create pull request!